 5. The MN informs the SN that the UE has completed the reconfiguration procedure successfully via SN Reconfiguration Complete message, including the SN RRC response message, if received from the UE.

 6. If configured with bearers requiring SCG radio resources, the UE performs synchronisation towards the PSCell configured by the SN.
 The order the UE sends the MN RRC reconfiguration complete message and performs the Random Access procedure towards the SCG is not defined.
 The successful RA procedure towards the SCG is not required for a successful completion of the RRC Connection Reconfiguration procedure.

+Editor’s note: If the SCG is not activated, it is FFS whether the UE performs random access.

 7. If PDCP termination point is changed to the SN for bearers using RLC AM, and when RRC full configuration is not used, the MN sends the SN Status Transfer.